 The main access point to the hiking trail is on private property.
 The property owner, Enrique, has become the trail’s unofficial sponsor and hosts regular hiking tours.
 With uneven terrain, and the risk of snakes en-route, a guided hike is the safest way to climb the mountain.
 What’s more, local legend Enrique will provide plenty of interesting facts and information along the way!

 One of the best times to visit Cabo is during whale watching season.
 The Pacific Ocean is the main migration route for whales traveling from Alaska in the winter.
 The warm waters surrounding Cabo are perfect for whales to breed, feed, and raise their young.

 There are a number of special whale watching tours available in Cabo.
-From sunset cruises, to private charter trips, to see these majestic mammals in their natural habitat is an unforgettable experience.
+From sunset cruises to private charter trips, seeing these majestic mammals in their natural habitat is an unforgettable experience.
 To protect both you and the whales, there are strict whale watching regulations in place in Cabo, so it is essential to only travel on an authorized vessel.